KnudsenMorten/ClientInspectorV2/README.md

 $DataVariable = Get-CimInstance -ClassName Win32_ComputerSystem
 ```

-## step 3/4 - Data Manipulation (ensure data is in correct format and any "noice" is removed and relevant information is added)
+## 3/4 - Data Manipulation (ensure data is in correct format and any "noice" is removed and relevant information is added)
 ```
 #-------------------------------------------------------------------------------------------
 # Preparing data structure